-It’s getting to be that time of year again when we pack our bags and head off into the whirlwind of emotions that come with family holidays.
+It’s getting to be that time of year again when we pack our bags and head off into the whirlwind of emotions that come with summer vacations.
 Don’t forget to consider your cat when you start making travel plans.
 There are a lot of options to consider.
 Whether you choose to hire a pet sitter, use a boarding service, or take her with you, look at it from her point of view and be sure that the decision you’re making is truly in her best interest.

 Image Source: Stuart Richards via Flickr.com